Employee contracts

 Individual employees reference the contracts that apply to them.

-For instance, Ann is a full-time employee and includes fullTimeContract
+For instance, Ann is a full-time employee with the contract fullTimeContract

 .